apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

 and we run the experiment again:

     gradlew run

-The result is identical (after I spent a day debugging :-):
+The result is identical as expected:

     Confusion Matrix [%]: